frankmeeuwsen/Evernote2Omnifocus/README.md

 * Evernote
 * Omnifocus

-Credit goes to Nick Wild of 360 Degree Media (www.360degreesmedia.com/)  for the original script.
-All I have done is modified some bits and pieces, but all credit should go to Nick Wild.
+Credit goes to Nick Wild of [360 Degree Media](www.360degreesmedia.com/) and Thanh Pham of [Asian Efficiency](www.asianefficiency.com) for the original script.
+All I have done is modified some bits and pieces, but all credit should go to Nick Wild and Thanh Pham.

 If you want to have this script run automatically on a regular interval, use the program Lingon.
 Read this blog post on how to do it: